A Tranquil and Quiet Start

 I am thankful for my day out shopping, the mani-pedi and a long lunch with two of my favorite people.
 I was anxious to get home and babysit this little rascal though tonight after my errands were complete.
 With Cali and her mommy living back at home, that means I am the primary baby sitter when Morgan works.
 Sometimes, Nana gets a little tired.

-We were empty-nesters for a couple of years and I got quite used to my free time.
+Being an empty-nester for a couple of years, I got quite used to my free time.
 Time to read or write for hours without interruption.
 Time to take a long nap on a Saturday without a little munchkin banging on my door.
 Yes, there are times I long for more solitude.

 At these times, however, God always reminds me of my prayers to Him when we didn’t know if Cali would make it.
 Those long drives to and from Miami filled with fears and tears and prayer.
 The months in ICU, the surgery days, the ups and downs.